gpuweb/WSL/Spec/source/index.rst

    #.
 Else if the name of the function is ``operator[]``

         #.
 It must have exactly two argument
         #.
-Its first argument must not be a pointer, array reference or array.
+Its first argument must not be a pointer, array reference, or array.
         #.
 Its second argument must be one of ``uchar``, ``ushort``, ``uint``, ``char``, ``short`` or ``int``

    #.
 Else if the name of the function is ``operator[]=``

         #.
 It must have exactly three arguments
         #.
-Its first argument must not be a pointer, array reference or array
+Its first argument must not be a pointer, array reference, or array
         #.
 Its second argument must be one of ``uchar``, ``ushort``, ``uint``, ``char``, ``short`` or ``int``

    #.
 Else if the name of the function is ``operator&[]``